Metronomics Global Health Initiative

 Pr.
 Nicolas André is Professor in Pediatric Oncology in the Department of Hematology & Pediatric Oncology in the “Hôpital pour Enfants de La Timone”, AP-HM and head of the SMARTC CRCM- (Centre de Recherche en Cancérologie de Marseille), AMU, France.

 He gained his medical degree in 2002 and a doctoral degree in 2003.
 He is the former president of the “Société Francophone de Recherche en Pédiatrie”.
 Currently, his research interests and topics include paediatric brain tumors, pediatric rare tumors and pharmacology (new anticancer agents, metronomic chemotherapy, microtubule-targeting agents).
-His has developed over the years an international expertise in metronomic chemotherapy.

 The use of metronomic chemotherapy in "his" own patients has convinced him that this tool could be valuable for children in developing countries.
 He initiated with Dr Fousseiny Traore a pilot study in Bamako (Mali) that further convinced him of the unveiled potential of metronomic chemotherapy.